ellieyu0121/ds-n-algorithms-java/Lectures/2/readme.md

 So in general:

-1) It works (as specified), 2) It is easy to understand and modify 3) It is reasonably efficient
+1. It works (as specified)
+2. It is easy to understand and modify
+3. It is reasonably efficient

 One way to help is toi use <b>abstract data types or ADTs</b>